veeso/ATtila/docs/atscript.md

 ### Doppelgangers

-In the previous example we’ve seen the basic parameters associated to a command, but now I want to introduce you the doppelganger feature included in ATScripts.
-Imagine for instance that we want to set the SIM pin, but only if it requires to be unlocked (This is a situation I’ve encountered many times at job where there could be devices with locked and unlocked PIN, but the chat script was the same).
+In the previous example we’ve seen the basic parameters associated to a command, but now I want to introduce you the **doppelganger** feature, included in ATScripts.
+Imagine for instance that we want to set the SIM pin, but only if it requires to be unlocked (This is a situation I’ve encountered many times at wprls where there could be devices with locked and unlocked PIN, but the chat script was the same).
-We’ll use AT+CPIN?, in case the SIM is unlocked it will return “+CPIN:READY”; we want to set the PIN only if returns something else.
-(If locked, returns “CPIN:SIM PIN”)
+We’ll use `AT+CPIN?` command to check the SIM PIN status.
+In case the SIM is unlocked it will return `+CPIN:READY`; we want to set the PIN only if returns something else.
+(If locked, returns `CPIN:SIM PIN`)
 The command we’ll use is:

 ```txt